-- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST), and - o Incorporates goals of care conversations into the medical record and plan of care. - Sustainability of palliative care through revision of benefit structure.
+- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST) or similar suitable document, and - Incorporates goals of care conversations into the medical record and plan of care. - Availability of palliative care through revision of benefit structure such as a per participant per month (PPPM) benefit.

-These recommendations present steps for adoption for individual stakeholder groups including patients and family members, specialty palliative care, health care systems, health plans, and the Washington State Health Care Authority on pages 6-9.
-Palliative care is further defined on pages 10-12 including information on best practices for spreading awareness, clinical components of high-quality palliative care, differences between primary and specialty palliative care, and when to refer to specialty palliative care.
-Goals of care conversations are discussed on page 13 and reimbursement strategies are outlined on pages 14-15.
+These recommendations present steps for adoption for individual stakeholder groups including patients and family members, specialty palliative care, health care systems, health plans, and the Washington State Health Care Authority on pages 5-11.
+Palliative care is further defined on pages 12-14 including information on best practices for spreading awareness, clinical components of high-quality palliative care, differences between primary and specialty palliative care, and when to refer to specialty palliative care.
+Goals of care conversations are discussed on page 15 and reimbursement strategies are outlined on pages 16-17.
 Finally, quality metrics are outlined on page 16-17.
+These recommendations aspire to support people with serious illness and their families by moving toward a defined, high-quality, and sustainable palliative care infrastructure.